yssolk9102/kwk-virtual-curriculum-4/readme.md

 In addition to `spicy-heat`, `medium-heat` and `mild-heat` can also be used for color-coding challenge call-outs.
 The same convention follows for `spicy-code`, `medium-code` and `mild-code`.

+### JavaScript

+All JavaScript should live under `root/public/js`.
+Any new files created will need to be pulled in with script tags in (probably) the `_layouts/main.html` and `_layouts/page.html`. jQuery is a dependency, so is available for use in JavaScript files.

 ## Style Guide

 - Only use HTML if you need classes for styles or JavaScript